 Anti-backsliding Requirements

 Clean Water Act sections 402(o) and 303(d)(4) and 40 CFR 122.44(l) generally prohibit backsliding in NPDES permits.
-These anti-backsliding provisions require effluent limitations in a reissued permit to be at least as stringent as those in previous permits, with some exceptions where effluent limitations may be relaxed.
+These anti-backsliding provisions require effluent limitations in a reissued permit to be at least as stringent as comparable limitations in previous permits, with some exceptions where effluent limitations may be relaxed.

 Summary of Effluent Limitation Changes